awslabs/k8s-network-policy-migrator/README.md

 ```

-**The available commands are:**
+## How to run different commands

+### Pre-Migration Check

+- **`pre_migration_check`:**
-- `pre_migration_check`: Performs a set of prerequisites needed before you migrate your network policies.
+* Performs a set of prerequisites needed before you migrate your network policies.
 It detects which type of custom network policy you're using (Calico or Cilium), installs a demo application and its corresponding network policies, and then validates that everything is working as expected.
+Also cleans up created objects

 ```
 ./netpol_migrator.sh pre_migration_check